alifsemi/alif_ml-embedded-evaluation-kit/docs/quick_start.md

 5. Launch the project as explained in the following section: [Deployments](sections/deployment.md#Deployment).
 In quick start guide, we use the keyword spotting application and the FVP.

-    Point the generated `bin/ethos-u-kws.axf` file, from step four, to the FVP you downloaded when installing the prerequisites.
-Now use the following command:
+    Change directory to generated cmake build folder which contains the .axf file output from step 4 in it's `bin` subdirectory.
+Launch the application by passing the axf to the FVP you downloaded when installing the prerequisites.
+    Alternatively, from the root directory add `<cmake-build-your_config>` to the path to the axf and use one of the following commands:

     ```commandline
+   From auto-generated (or custom) build directory:
    <path_to_FVP>/FVP_Corstone_SSE-300_Ethos-U55 -a ./bin/ethos-u-kws.axf
+   From root directory:
+   <path_to_FVP>/FVP_Corstone_SSE-300_Ethos-U55 -a <cmake-build-your_config>/bin/ethos-u-kws.axf
     ```

-6. A telnet window is launched through where you can interact with the application and obtain performance figures.
+6. A telnet window is launched through which you can interact with the application and obtain performance figures.

 > **Note:** Executing the `build_default.py` script is equivalent to running the following commands: